 Financially speaking, is it wise to buy a home now?Financially speaking, is it wise to buy a home now?

 Have you been waiting for an opportunity to purchase a home?
 Then now may be worth considering.
-During this crisis, with no reference to compare, we certainly now know a home is essential in both good times and a pandemic.
-Lower pricing, the ability to negotiate, and low-interest rates are a strong basis for staying in the game.
+With no reference to compare during this crisis, we certainly now know a home is essential in both good times and a pandemic.
+Lower pricing, the ability to negotiate, and low interest rates are a strong basis for staying in the game.
 Especially so when you consider all the people refinancing their homes now.
 Sure to eventually lead to higher interest rates.
 Another reason is less competition.
 Those who do stay in the game will be in a stronger position to negotiate with sellers.
-All-in-all, this presents a buying opportunity for committed long term buyers.
+All in all, this presents a buying opportunity for committed long-term buyers.

 Take a long hard look at your finances.
 Strong career stability, a sizeable down payment fund, and the ability to qualify for financing make buying a home a wise choice, even now without saying in the right location for the right price.
 The same is true also if you’re looking for an investment property.
 There will be many opportunities and the potential to get a great deal and excellent terms on financing.
 However, if your financial future is uncertain, then you might want to take more of a wait-and-see approach.

 Part Two: Steps for Buying a Home during the Coronavirus PandemicPart Two: Steps for Buying a Home during the Coronavirus Pandemic

 You’ll need to narrow down your search thoroughly.You’ll need to narrow down your search thoroughly.